dfigueroag/cse15l-lab-reports/lab-report-4-week-8.md

 ***What change could be made to make the test pass?***

-In this case, I simply created an ssh file to make a shortcut.
-It was the easiest of the three tasks, but finding the ssh folder on a mac proved to be quite the challenge.
-It works well, and I chose ```ieng6``` to be my alias.
+In this case, I do believe that the issue could be solved in under 10 lines.
+Contrary to snippet 2, no odd conditions are required to solve this, just a parenthesis counter.
+This way one could open the parenthesis and ignore any new lines within it.
+By doing so it would make the whole link more legible and hopefully work.